wp-plugins/hashlibs/readme.txt

 3. Use hashes in your URL to display their value in the page.

 For instance, if your page URL is http://mysite.com/page/#name=John Doe/age=43, then 'John Doe' will be displayed wherever [echo-hash name] is inserted, and '43'  will be displayed wherever [echo-hash age] is inserted.

+Ex.
+Visit josh.dvvvvvvvv.com/#name=Josh or josh.dvvvvvvvv.com/#name=Josh/salutation=Mr. - replace 'Josh' or 'Mr.' with anything else for a different result.
+My WordPress page content is simply: Hi [echo-hash salutation] [echo-hash name] - you can replace 'salutation' or 'name' with anything else and place as many as you like anywhere in your content that you like.

 == Frequently Asked Questions ==